-- @xmatters find + a keyword: Find groups that match the keyword (or partial keyword — typing 'adm' finds 'System Admins' and 'Database Admins').
-Pick your group from the list (if there's more than one).
-After you find your group, you can choose to see who's on call or send the on-call members an invite to the channel.
-(By the way, our bot also understands @xmatters lookup.)
+- @xmatters find + a keyword: Find on-call groups, services, and broadcast groups that match the keyword (or partial keyword — typing 'adm' finds 'System Admins' and 'Database Admins').
+Pick your group or service from the list (if there's more than one) and click View to see more information about your selection.

-- @xmatters invite + a group name: Use xMatters notifications to invite the on-call members in a group to the channel. xMatters looks up the on-call members in the group (if needed, looking up the on-call members of any groups that are on call, etc.), sends them a notification on their preferred devices (including a link to the channel, if supported — we can't send a link in a voice message).
-If they get the alert via email, text or the xMatters mobile app, they can click the link right in the notification to join the channel.
+- @xmatters invite + a group or service name: Use xMatters notifications to invite the on-call members in a group to the channel (make sure it's a public channel - we can't invite people to a private channel).
+Type the full name of an on-call group or service to view on-call members in that group (or the group that owns the service).
+Press Send invite to open a modal where you can send them a notification on their preferred devices (including a link to the channel, if supported — we can't send a link in a voice message).
+If they get the alert via email or the xMatters mobile app, they can click the link right in the notification to join the channel.
 (Again, always trying to be helpful, our bot also understands @xmatters engage and @xmatters page.)

 We use @xMatters in the examples above, but you can change the @ command in the App settings in Slack.

 When you register your Slack account as an xMatters device, you can receive incident notifications and other alerts directly in your Slack workspace.
 Notifications come in the form of a direct message in your chat with the xMatters bot.
 You can respond to these notifications right in the chat, whether you want to simply acknowledge the alert, escalate an incident, join a huddle, or other response actions you can customize to your organization's needs.

 You need to be in the Slack interface to register your Slack account as an xMatters device.
 When you try to add Slack as a device from the xMattersDevices page, you will see a dialog box with the following registration instructions: